 - Toys that children have placed in their mouths or that are otherwise contaminated by body fluids should be set aside until they are cleaned by hand by a person wearing gloves.
 Clean with water and detergent, rinse, disinfect with an EPA-registered product, allow to air-dry, rinse again, and air-dry.

 - Machine washable cloth toys should be used by one child at a time or should not be used at all.
 These toys should be laundered before being used by another child.

 - Use bedding (sheets, pillows, blankets) that can be washed.
 Keep each child’s bedding separate, and consider storing in individually labeled bins, cubbies or bags.
 Cots and mats should be labeled for each child.
 Bedding that touches a child’s skin should be cleaned weekly or before use by another child.

 - Ensure adequate supplies (soap, paper towels, hand sanitizer, tissue) to support healthy hygiene practices.

-- Limit the presence of volunteers for classroom activities, guest speakers, etc.
+- Discourage the presence of volunteers for classroom activities, guest speakers, etc.

 Please contact the Springfield-Greene County Health Department 417-864-1409 for further guidance.